MarionMoussay/binder_test/chapters/chapter1.md

 **Exercise 2**

-The purpose of a variance analysis (ANOVA) has a factor is to test if the variances of the subpopulations corresponding to the expression levels of the factor are equal.
+The purpose of a variance analysis (ANOVA) is to test if the variances of the subpopulations corresponding to the expression levels of the factor are equal.

 <choice id=3>
 <opt text="True">